cfss-sp20/hw01/README.md

 # Research Interest
 I have three main research interests.

-**1. Nuclear Security**
+1. **Nuclear Security**

     Coming from South Korea, I was always exposed to North Korea's nuclear weapon development.
 Whenever the nuclear missile testing was done, the whole world was reacting to it.
 I was curious, how can we predict North Korea's behavior in terms of nuclear weapons?, what is the real motivation for them to do so.

-**2. Political Economy**
+2. **Political Economy**

     World now imposes economic sanctions against North Korea as a warning sign.
 Does that work?
 Will North Korea come out to the table and start the talk?
 If the economic sanctions are not effective, why is that?
 I think a newly emerging capitalist group, *Donju* dilutes the effectiveness.

-**3. Regional Interest**
+1. **Regional Interest**

     + Northeast Asia: China, North Korea, South Korea, Japan
     + Latin America: Cuba